BratPak Dog KampBratPak Dog Kamp

 Each environment has advantages depending on the dog's temperament and social needs.
 The key is finding a boarding program that supports the needs of your individual dog.

 At BratPak Dog Kamp, our boarding program is designed to provide the balance dogs need during their overnight stay.
+Our approach includes:

 • comprehensive behavioral evaluations to determine appropriate playgroup placement